rook/rook/Documentation/standalone.md

 ## Vagrant

 Rook is also easy to run in virutal machines with `vagrant` using the standalone [Vagrantfile](/demo/standalone/Vagrantfile).
-When instructed, `vagrant` will start up CoreOS virtual machines and launch `rookd` via `rkt`.
+When instructed, `vagrant` will start up CoreOS virtual machines and launch `rook` via `rkt`.
 Note that you can make configuration changes as desired in the provided [cloud config file](/demo/standalone/cloud-config.yml.in).

 ```
 cd demo/standalone